Duron Harmon

 Duron Harmon (born January 24, 1991) is an American former professional football player who was a safety for 11 seasons in the National Football League (NFL).
 He was selected by the New England Patriots in the third round of the 2013 NFL draft after playing college football for the Rutgers Scarlet Knights, Harmon was nicknamed "the Closer" by fans and media for his ability to come up with late, game-sealing interceptions during his Patriots tenure.
 Harmon has also played for the Detroit Lions, Atlanta Falcons, Las Vegas Raiders, Chicago Bears and Cleveland Browns.

 Early life

-Harmon was raised in Magnolia, Delaware.
+Harmon was born and raised in Magnolia, Delaware.
 He attended Caesar Rodney High School in Camden, Delaware, and played high school football for the Caesar Rodney Riders.

 College career

 While attending Rutgers University, Harmon played for the Scarlet Knights from 2009 to 2012.
-Following his senior season in 2012, he was a first-team All-Big East Conference selection at safety and participated in the NFLPA Collegiate Bowl.
+Following his senior season in 2012, Harmon was a first-team All-Big East Conference selection at safety and participated in the NFLPA Collegiate Bowl.